zachgerhart/user-profiles/README.md

 app.use(express.static(__dirname + '/public'));
 ```

-What we are doing here is utilizing express's built in `static` method to serve static files from the directory we pass in. `__dirname` Is a node built-in, and
+What we are doing here is utilizing express's built in `static` method to serve static files from the directory we pass in. `__dirname` is a node built-in, and
 is simply the name of the directory our server is being run from.
 (Try to `console.log(__dirname)` to see exactly what this is).

 ## Step 4: Hooking up to the front end.